Musician Shona chose to have her painful leg amputated - now she's a Paralympian.

 How a stay in Mumbai helped the "godfather of gloom" overcome years of depression.

 The adults who rely on their soft toys to get through the day.

 Alex Lewis became a quadruple amputee and describes that year as the best of his life.

-Get the latest episodes of the Ouch podcast the moment a new episode goes live!
+Get the latest episodes of the Access All podcast the moment a new episode goes live!